Paul Seymour (American football): Professional football

-Seymour was selected by the Buffalo Bills in the first round (seventh overall pick) of the 1973 NFL Draft.
-He was drafted primarily as an offensive lineman to block for O. J. Simpson, but he was converted back to the tight end position.
+Seymour was selected by the Buffalo Bills in the first round (seventh overall pick) of the 1973 NFL draft.
+He was selected primarily as an offensive lineman to block for O. J. Simpson, but he was converted back to the tight end position.
 As a rookie, he started all 14 games as a tight end for the Bills and caught 10 passes for 114 yards.
 Seymour ultimately played five seasons for the Bills from 1973 to 1977, appearing in 69 games, 68 of them as the team's starting tight end.
 His best game as an NFL player came against the undefeated New England Patriots on October 20, 1974.
 In that game, Seymour caught three passes for 64 yards and two touchdowns to lead the Bills to an upset victory over the Patriots.
 In five seasons with the Bills, Seymour caught 62 passes for 818 yards.

 In August 1978, the Bills traded Seymour to the Pittsburgh Steelers in exchange for wide receiver Frank Lewis.
 However, Seymour failed to pass the Steelers' physical when they discovered that he had undergone surgery on his arches.
 Seymour was returned to the Bills, but he never played another NFL game.